 done

-The sample workload writes a timestamped heartbeat into a user-owned state file so the service has a clear proof of work.
-Replace the loop with the real long-running command or wrapper script you want the user manager to supervise.
+The sample workload writes a timestamped heartbeat into a user-owned log so the service has a clear proof of work.
+Replace the loop with the real long-running command or wrapper script that should stay under the user manager.

 3. Make the helper script executable.